-Groundhogs are the largest members of the sciuridae (squirrel) family.
+Groundhogs are the largest members of the Sciuridae (squirrel) family.
 They generally are stocky, appearing to have short legs and round bodies with a bushy tail.
 While their legs are short, they are incredibly strong .
-This in addition to curved claws allows the groundhog to be an excellent digger.
+This in addition to curved claws allows the woodchuck to be an excellent digger.
 They are also strong climbers and accomplished swimmers.

 Also known as the woodchuck, these animals are known to stand up on their hind legs to survey their surroundings.
 Coat color varies depending on the subspecies.
 They could be grayish in color to a cinnamon brown.
 Because they have guard hairs that are tipped with white, the groundhog is given a frosted appearance.
 Woodchucks have a double coat.
 Their rounded ears are useful when burrowing because they cover the ear canal and prevent dirt from getting in.

-Diet in Wild: Groundhogs are omnivores.
+Groundhogs are omnivores.
 Although they primarily eat vegetation, they can also consume invertebrates.
+(Not as omnivorous as many of the others in the Sciuridae family).
 They typically eat grasses, berries, agricultural crops, nuts and bark.
 They may also consume invertebrates such as grubs and insects as well as birds eggs or small animals.
-Unlike other squirrel species, the groundhog will not burry and store food for the winter, instead they hibernate.
-It should also be noted that most of the water they need to survive can be obtained simply from the greens they consume.
+Unlike other squirrel species, the woodchuck does not bury and store food for the winter- they hibernate.
+It should also be noted that most of the water they need to survive can be obtained simply from the greens the animal consumes.

-Life Cycle/ Social Structure: Primarily diurnal, groundhogs are most active for food foraging during the morning and early afternoon.
-During the summer months they average two feeding sessions a day that both last about two hours.
+Primarily diurnal, groundhogs are most active during the morning and early afternoon.
+During the summer months they average 2 feeding sessions a day that both last about 2 hours.
 They need to gain extra weight in fall as they are true hibernators (although groundhogs in the south have been known to skip hibernation).

 Each den has many entrances which the groundhog is rarely far from when foraging from food.
-This allows them to quickly escape if they feel threatened.
+This allows him to quickly escape if he feels threatened.

 - Groundhogs are excellent burrowers, using burrows for sleeping, rearing young, andhibernating.
 The average groundhog has been estimated to move approximately 1 m3 (35 cu ft), or 2,500 kg (5,500 lb), of soil when digging a burrow.

-- Despite their heavy-bodied appearance, groundhogs are accomplished swimmers and excellent tree climbers when escaping predators or when they want to survey their surroundings
+- Despite their heavy-bodied appearance, groundhogs are accomplished swimmers and excellent tree climbers when escaping predators or when they want to survey their surrounding

-- When groundhogs are frightened, the hairs of the tail stand straight up, giving the tail the appearance of a hair brush.
+- Other sounds groundhogs may make are low barks and a sound produced by grinding their teeth.
+When groundhogs are frightened, the hairs of the tail stand straight up, giving the tail the appearance of a hair brush.

 - Unlike other animals in the squirrel family, groundhogs have a curved spine (like a mole)